Asset Management Policy

 User accounts

 The records are stored in a database system maintained by [COMPANY NAME].
-Records are tagged with owner/project and classification when applicable.
+Each record is tagged with the asset owner, associated project, and applicable classification to facilitate accountability and data governance..
 All records are kept up to date through automation via Drata.

 [If you use a system that is not Drata, you should adjust this section to mention the name of the asset management system you are using.]